pooryakhorsand/django_helmet_detection/README.md

 - **Database Integration**: Notifications about helmet violations are stored in a PostgreSQL database, allowing for easy access and reporting.
 - **API**: The application exposes RESTful API endpoints for image uploads and results retrieval.

-## API
-The application provides several API endpoints:
-- **POST /api/upload/**: Upload an image for helmet detection.
-- **GET /api/results/**: Retrieve the results of the helmet detection process.

 ### Example Usage
 #### Upload Image